eddieantonio/cmput296/lab-3.md

 Let's GET that cat meme!
 ------------------------

-Before we are able to use netcat to get fetch that cat meme, we need to know the IP address of the server hosting it.
+Before we are able to use netcat to fetch that cat meme, we need to know the IP address of the server hosting it.

 The host is called `www.eddieantonio.ca`.
 Use the `dig` program to get the IP address of this host.